-Section 5: Student Code of Conduct
+Section 8: Student Code of Conduct

-Texas A&M University-Kingsville is deeply committed to the development of the student and promotion of personal integrity and self-responsibility.
+Texas A&M University-Kingsville is deeply committed to the development of the student and the promotion of personal integrity and self-responsibility.
 The university recognizes the student as an adult pursuing an education.
 By enrolling at Texas A&M University-Kingsville, students become citizens of the community and are entitled to enjoy the privileges and assume the responsibilities and obligations associated with this affiliation.
 Just as a student does not lose citizenship rights upon enrolling at a university, the student also does not become immune to society's obligations and laws or to the responsibilities of daily living in a broader society.
-In general, the behavioral norms expected of a university student are those of common decency and decorum, recognition of and non-infringement upon the rights and property of others and of the university, honesty in academic work and all other activities and observance of local, state and federal laws
+In general, the behavioral norms expected of a university student are those of common decency and decorum, recognition of and non-infringement upon the rights and property of others and of the university, honesty in academic work and all other activities, and observance of local, state, and federal laws

-5.1 Administration of Student Code of Conduct
+8.1 Administration of Student Code of Conduct

-Authority for administering the disciplinary system is delegated by the President of the university to the Senior Student Affairs Officer (Acting Director of Student Affairs) and the Assistant Vice President of Student Affairs/Dean of Students.
-To promote fairness and consistency, the Office of the Dean of Students coordinates all disciplinary activities.
-The Office of the Dean of Students will determine which hearing officer, conduct board or appellate board will be authorized to hear each matter.
-All academic and nonacademic disciplinary sanctions imposed will be reported to the Office of the Dean of Students for record-keeping purposes.
+Authority for administering the disciplinary system is delegated by the President of the university to the Division of Student Affairs, specifically to the Director of Student Conduct and Community Standards in the Dean of Students Office.
+To promote fairness and consistency, the Director of Student Conduct and Community Standards in the Dean of Students Office oversees all disciplinary activities.
+The Office of the Student Conduct and Community Standards will determine which hearing officer, conduct board, or appellate board will be authorized to hear each matter.
+All academic and nonacademic disciplinary outcomes and/or sanctions imposed will be reported to the Office of the Student Conduct and Community Standards for record-keeping purposes.

-Students are expected to comply with all federal, state and local laws; Disciplinary procedures may be instituted against a student charged with conduct that potentially violates both the criminal law and this code without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-The principle also extends to conduct off campus, which is likely to have an adverse effect on the university or the educational process.
-Proceedings under this code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Dean of Students.
-Determinations made or sanctions imposed under this student code shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced or resolved in favor of or against the criminal law defendant.
+Students are expected to comply with all federal, state, and local laws.
+Disciplinary procedures may be instituted against a student charged with conduct that potentially violates both the criminal law and this code without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+The principle also extends to conduct off campus, which is likely to harm the university or the educational process.
+Proceedings under this code may be carried out before, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Office of Student Conduct and Community Standards.
+Determinations made, or sanctions imposed under this student code shall not be subject to change because criminal charges arising out of the same facts giving rise to a violation of University rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

-The procedures outlined in the Student Code of Conduct are intended to inform the involved parties of university procedures and aid the hearing officer, investigating authority or disciplinary body in its efforts to ascertain the facts of a matter and reach a just decision.
-Circumstances can differ greatly in each case and the presiding hearing officer or chair may need to modify procedures or rule on procedural matters in order to reach a just decision.
+The procedures outlined in the Student Code of Conduct are intended to inform the involved parties of university procedures and aid the hearing officer, investigating authority, or disciplinary body in its efforts to ascertain the facts of a matter and reach a just decision.
+Circumstances can differ greatly in each case, and the presiding hearing officer or chair may need to modify procedures or rule on procedural matters to reach a just decision.

-5.2 Student Responsibility
+8.2 Student Responsibility